 Inquiry into the 2020-21 Budget Estimates

-The 2020-21 Budget Estimates Inquiry hearings will be held concurrently with the third round of COVID-19 Inquiry hearings in November and December 2020.
+The 2020-21 Budget Estimates Inquiry hearings was held concurrently with the third round of COVID-19 Inquiry hearings in November and December 2020.
+See the schedule here.

 Each year around May, the Government tables the budget papers and the Appropriation Bills in the Parliament.
 The budget papers include estimated projections of government revenue over the forward estimates (three years) and expenditure for the next financial year.
 They also outline the fiscal outlook for the State’s economy and the Government’s proposed major initiatives.